FacultadDeIngenieria/prog2/classes/classes/presentation.md

 MyClass.staticMethod();
 ```

-Warning: Static methods can introduce concurrency issues if the method operates on a static member variable.
+[//]: # (Warning: Static methods can introduce concurrency issues if the method operates on a static member variable.)

 [//]: # (_new_ is an example of a class method.)